-The Custom Italian Guitar Strap by DiMarzio is fairly similar to the Fender model we mentioned previously; however, it’s a tad more expensive.
+The elegant option from DiMarzio is fairly similar to the Fender model we mentioned previously; however, it’s a tad more expensive.
 So, for the extra money, what do you get?

 The best thing about this model has to be its classy Italian leather material.
-Not only does this look great and fit any style of guitar, but it’s also built to last.
-The leather itself is tough and durable, yet soft and comfortable enough to wear.
+Not only does it look great and fit any style of guitar, but it’s also built to last.
+The leather itself is sturdy and durable, yet soft and comfortable enough to wear.
 It also provides enough flexibility to be conveniently packed away with your other equipment and transported to gigs.

-However, in comparison to the Fender strap, DiMarzio’s design is smaller in width, measuring in at 1.6 inches making it more suitable for smaller players.
-The buckle adjustment system also only has six settings to chose from, all of which are pretty close together.
+However, in comparison to the Fender one, DiMarzio’s design is smaller in width, measuring in at 1.6 inches wide, making it more suitable for smaller players.
+The buckle adjustment system also only has six settings to choose from, all of which are pretty close together.
 Some taller or shorter guitarists may, therefore, find the length range a little inadequate.

 Overall, I’d say DiMarzio’s design is excellent for smaller guitarists, with lighter instruments due to the small width of the supporting leather.
 Saying that it’s sleek, black style will sort any genre of music and will give you a bit of edge during a performance.

 - Well Made – High-quality cowhide, so it’ll likely last you a lifetime and withstand plenty of use.

 - Lovely aesthetic – Looks very classy, with a cool silver buckle.

 - Small – has little width, so it’s unlikely going to distribute the weight of larger instruments evenly across your shoulder.

 - Not so versatile – The pre-set length options here are not that variable, and you may find they don’t wholly work for your build.